 Women of EPS

-This year marks the 150th anniversary of the UC Regents' landmark decision to approve the resolution that allowed women to be admitted into the university on the same terms as men.
+We mark the 150th anniversary of the UC Regents' landmark decision to approve the resolution that allowed women to be admitted into the university on the same terms as men.
 Earth and Planetary Science (EPS), as well as the rest of the Berkeley community, celebrates this historical milestone by commemorating the year-long 150 Years of Women at Berkeley celebration.

 For decades, our female students, faculty, and alumni have been pioneers, leading in their fields, the university, and beyond.
 In celebration of 150 Years of Women at Berkeley, we are highlighting some of the women who have been lighting the way for over a century.